metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 Both of them support all requirements except 1.) the visual scheme designer.

-In Apollo all tasks imply [manual work](https://www.apollographql.com/docs/tutorial/introduction/).
+In Apollo all tasks imply (mostly) [manual work](https://www.apollographql.com/docs/tutorial/introduction/).
 In AWS AppSync + Amplify everything is automated.

 No wonder.
-Their description on GraphQL.org are pretty clear.
+Their description and distinctive features are put pretty clear on [GraphQL.org](https://graphql.org/code/#services).

 > Apollo Engine: A service for monitoring the performance and usage of your GraphQL backend.

 > AWS AppSync: Fully managed GraphQL service with realtime subscriptions, offline programming & synchronization, and enterprise security features as well as fine grained authorization controls.

+One has to choose AWS AppSync then, or dive deep into Apollo to find hidden gems unsurfaced during this quick research.

-One has to choose AWS AppSync then.
-Only AWS is suitable for production and enterprise not for rapid prototyping.
+However in our collective mindset AWS is for large scale production apps and enterprise use not for rapid prototyping.
 All plans are paid and every operation is billed.

 GraphCMS to the rescue?